175th Wing: Modern era

-A-10 Thunderbolt II assigned to the 104th Expeditionary Fighter Squadron, assigned to the 455th Air Expeditionary Wing taking off at Bagram Airfield, Afghanistan, 28 June 2012.
+A-10 Thunderbolt II assigned to the 104th Expeditionary Fighter Squadron taking off at Bagram Airfield, Afghanistan, 28 June 2012.

 Early in the 1990s with the declared end of the Cold War and the continued decline in military budgets, the Air Force restructured to meet changes in strategic requirements, decreasing personnel, and a smaller infrastructure.
 The 175th adopted the new USAF "Objective Organization" in early 1992, with the word "tactical" being eliminated from its designation and becoming the 175th Fighter Group.
 Tactical Air Command was inactivated on 1 June, being replaced by the new Air Combat Command (ACC).

 On 15 June 1996, in accordance with the Air Force "One Wing, One Base" directive, the units of the 135th Airlift Group and 175th Fighter Group merged to form the 175th Wing.
 The 175th Wing, became a composite organization with an Air Combat Command-gained fighter unit, an Air Mobility Command-gained airlift unit, a United States Air Forces in Europe-gained civil engineer flight, and, from 2006 to 2016, a network warfare squadron.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
 The Air Expeditionary Force (AEF) concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
 Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.

-Lockheed Martin C-130J Hercules aircraft, AF Ser.
-No. 97-1351, from the 135th Airlift Squadron, 175th Wing.
+C-130J Hercules from the 135th Airlift Squadron (Note: Aircraft is Lockheed Martin C-130J Hercules, serial 97-1351.)